MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 The goal of this article is to take the [monitoring strategy](../../strategy/monitoring-strategy.md) recommendations, and create a monitoring plan to support the goal of modernizing and evolving your organizations IT operations strategy.
 The second goal is to drive operational maturity by being observant and constantly iterating to improve how you monitor those services.

 > [!NOTE]
-> In this article, a **Monitoring Solution** is the unit of production doing the monitoring of a service in the cloud.
-Whereas a **Monitoring Target** is the service or thing that is being monitored.
-A solution encompasses all aspects of monitoring: the tool, the monitoring data, alerts, type of response, recovery actions, type of visualization, role-based access, etc.
+> In this article, a *monitoring solution* is the unit of production doing the monitoring of a service in the cloud, and a *monitoring target* is the service or thing that is being monitored.
+A solution encompasses all aspects of monitoring: the tool, the monitoring data, alerts, type of response, recovery actions, type of visualization, role-based access, and so on.

 ## Why observability is important

 Simply, its observability *first* that drives the monitoring consumer to understand what is considered or perceived as *normal* operation of a service.
-In other words, you seek *total visibility,* a key monitoring principle, as soon as possible.
+In other words, you seek *total visibility*, a key monitoring principle, as soon as possible.
 Once initial observability is achieved, then you build upon that initial level of visibility to develop actionable alerts, create useful dashboards, and evaluate AIOps solutions.
 This allows you time to get comfortable with the underlying metric and log monitoring data.

 >[!NOTE]
->This is the opposite approach taken in the past, when teams worked to define all of the monitoring requirements first on paper, before build, test, and deploy.
+> This is the opposite approach from the past, when teams worked to define all of the monitoring requirements first on paper, before build, test, and deploy.

 Whether the plan (that is, objective) targets an Azure resource type such as Key Vault, an entire Resource Group, or even Microsoft 365 Exchange Online, the first step is to *establish observability*.

 This approach also simplifies your plans.
 In all cases, total visibility means achieving and sustaining, sufficient visibility across three dimensions or aspects: